lukemelnik/forember/README.md

 24. An empty array is truthy!

 25. Server Components and Time: Once deployed on Vercel my dashboard was showing the wrong time in the welcome message - it's because it was server generated and when the date function ran it used the time at the location of the server.
 Fixed by moving it to the client.
+Same issue with the db when using it's default created_at dates.
+Better to add the date from the client.